qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 ## Versioning

+### Do you support downgrade?

+We does not support cluster downgrade.
+This applies to both cloud and core product.

 ### How do I avoid issues when updating to the latest version?

 We only guarantee compatibility if you update between consequent versions.
 You would need to upgrade versions one at a time: `1.1 -> 1.2`, then `1.2 -> 1.3`, then `1.3 -> 1.4`.